rails/weblog/_posts/2020-05-06-Rails-6-0-3-has-been-released-.markdown

 ---
 Hi everyone,

 I am happy to announce that Rails 6.0.3 has been released.
+This version fixes warnings when used with Ruby 2.7.

 ## CHANGES since 6.0.2